Global Teacher Prize 2020

 We are honoured to announce the Top 50 outstanding Finalists for the 2020 Global Teacher Prize.
 Supporting teachers as they continue to inspire, even as the world shifts under their feet, isn’t just the right thing to do, it’s the wellspring of our future.
 Please join us in congratulating them and acknowledging the amazing work they do!

-Click here to meet our new Top 50 finalists
+Click here to meet our Top 50 finalists

 The Global Teacher Prize is a US $1million award, presented annually to an exceptional teacher who has made an outstanding contribution to the profession.
 The Varkey Foundation established the prize in 2014, to recognise and celebrate the impact that teachers have around the world – not only on their students, but on the communities around them.

-Applications and Nominations for the 2021 Prize will open online in Autumn 2020.
+Applications and Nominations for the 2021 Prize will open online in January 2021.